suda/makethings-spark/README.md

 SSID:
 ```

-Type network name (it should be at the end of this tutorial).
+Type network name (it should be inside of the box with Spark Core).
 Remember about lower
 and upper characters because it's case sensitive.
 Then hit **Enter**/**Return**.

 Next Core will ask about security: